 Directions:

 1. Heat the oil in a large cast iron fry pan over medium-high heat, add the ground lamb or beef and cook through.
 Break it all up with a wooden spoon while cooking.
 Once it is browned/cooked, add the onion and cook for 2-3 minutes.
 Add the carrots, garlic, celery, and tomato paste.
 Sauté for another 4-5 minutes, stirring occasionally.
 Add salt, pepper, oregano, parsley, and thyme and stir well.
 Add Worcestershire sauce, beef broth, and red wine.
 Stir and bring to a simmer.
 When the sauce begins to bubble, reduce heat to low, cover the pan with a lid and cook for 4-5 minutes.
 Add the frozen peas and cook for 4-5 minutes or until peas are cooked.
 Remove from heat and set aside.
+I bake my Shepherd’s Pie in the same cast iron pan with which I cooked the meat and veggies .
+I use a large 12 inch cast iron pan.

 2. Preheat oven to 400 degrees F.